 The Germans had planned to liquidate the Warsaw ghetto in three days, but the ghetto fighters held out for more than a month.
+Courtesy of the U.S.H.M.M.

 - 1. Students will define and state the purpose of ghettos. - 2.
 Students will describe the living conditions and community life within the ghettos. - 3.
 Students will describe acts of physical and spiritual resistance within the ghettos. - 4.
 Students will recognize the fate of victims upon liquidation of the ghettos.